uwasejeannine/Intego360/README.md

    - Deploy the built files on a static hosting service like Netlify, Vercel, or AWS S3.

 3. **Domain and SSL**:
-   - Set up a custom domain for your application.
+   - Set up a custom domain for my  application.
    - Configure SSL certificates for secure HTTPS connections.

 4. **Monitoring and Maintenance**: